-After construction, a permanent 0.5 km (0.27 NM) Operational Phase exclusion zone3 with respect to fishing is likely to be imposed from the trenchless crossing offshore pits (approximately 420 m offshore at the nearest point to the coastline) out to a water depth of 100 m, to prevent damage by third party activities; this will be agreed in consultation with the appropriate authorities and it will be in addition to the existing Galata gas pipeline exclusion zone (Area 310), which extends 0.5 NM on either side of that pipeline.005 It extends out several kilometres to a depth of over 65 m and is closed to fishing, construction of mussel farms, underwater dredging activities and anchoring.
-Figure 2.9 shows the Galata gas pipeline exclusion zone (Area 310) along with the proposed South Stream Offshore Pipeline Operational Phase safety exclusion zone and is it evident that the two exclusion zones will mostly overlap as far out to sea as approximately 13 km (or 7 NM) from the shore.
+After construction, a permanent 0.5 km (0.27 NM) Operational Phase exclusion zone3 with respect to fishing is likely to be imposed from the trenchless crossing offshore pits (approximately 420 m offshore at the nearest point to the coastline) out to a water depth of 100 m, to prevent damage by third party activities; this will be agreed in consultation with the appropriate authorities and it will be in addition to the existing Galata gas pipeline exclusion zone (Area 310), which extends 0.5 NM on either side of that pipeline.
+It extends out several kilometres to a depth of over 65 m and is closed to fishing, construction of mussel farms, underwater dredging activities and anchoring.
+Figure 22 shows the Galata gas pipeline exclusion zone (Area 310) along with the proposed South Stream Offshore Pipeline Operational Phase safety exclusion zone and is it evident that the two exclusion zones will mostly overlap as far out to sea as approximately 13 km (or 7 NM) from the shore.
 Overall, the anticipated South Stream Offshore Pipeline Operational Phase exclusion zone is expected to be only a small extension of the existing Galata gas pipeline exclusion zone, by approximately 150 m to the south (at the widest point).
 Approximately 11 km out to sea the two exclusion zones will diverge, this is outside the Community's normal fishing grounds but will overlap with one of the permitted areas for Rapa fishing (Area 3) for a distance of around 5 km.
-It will also increase the area of exclusion zone over current fishing grounds (Figure 2.7) and, depending on the restriction in place (all fishing or just bottom trawling); this will remove some of the fishable area.
+It will also increase the area of exclusion zone over current fishing grounds (Figure 20) and, depending on the restriction in place (all fishing or just bottom trawling); this will remove some of the fishable area.

 Commercial fisheries and the Community currently operate with the existing Galata gas pipeline exclusion zone in place.
 The Community do not carry out any fishing operations within the existing Galata gas pipeline exclusion zone but their fishing grounds do extend approximately 2 to 3 NM to the south of its southern boundary.
 Most of the species they target (bluefish, horse mackerel, bonito, shad and sardine) are migratory and are caught as they pass through the fishing grounds; there is some flexibility in where they can be caught.
 The less migratory species, such as gobies, are caught closer to the Community and the extended exclusion zone (existing Galata gas pipeline exclusion zone and South Stream Offshore Pipeline Operational Phase exclusion zone combined) is likely to have minimal additional impact.
 If the purpose of the South Stream Offshore Pipeline Operational Phase exclusion zone is just to restrict bottom trawling or dredging then there will be no additional impact as the Community only use fixed nets, drift nets and hooks and lines.
-There will be a small impact on the commercial fisheries as the Operational Phase exclusion zone will remove some of the fishable area for rapa whelk in
+There will be a small impact on the commercial fisheries as the Operational Phase exclusion zone will remove some of the fishable area for rapa whelk in Area 3 (less than 5%), the Operational Phase exclusion zone may also affect other demersal fisheries if the setting of bottom nets is prohibited as the restricted zone passes over active fishing grounds.

-3The precise distance is yet to be confirmed, this assessment has assumed it will be 0.5 km.
+3 The precise distance is yet to be confirmed, this assessment has assumed it will be 0.5 km.